Ilaiyaraaja: Session musician and orchestrator

-During the 1970s, Ilaiyaraaja played guitar in a band-for-hire, and worked as a session guitarist, keyboardist, and organist for film music composers and directors such as Salil Chowdhury from West Bengal.
+During the 1970s, Ilaiyaraaja played the guitar in a band-for-hire, and worked as a session guitarist, keyboardist, and organist for film music composers and directors such as Salil Chowdhury from West Bengal.
 Chowdhury once remarked that "[Ilaiyaraaja] is going to become the best composer in India".
 "Our main guitarist in Madras is the best composer in India", he said.
 After being hired as musical assistant to Kannada film composer G. K. Venkatesh, he worked on 200 film projects, mostly in Kannada cinema.
 As Venkatesh's assistant, Ilaiyaraaja would orchestrate the melodic outlines developed by Venkatesh, and learn about composing under Venkatesh's guidance.
 During this period, Ilaiyaraaja also began to write his own scores.
-To listen to his compositions, he used to persuade Venkatesh's session musicians to play excerpts from his scores during their leisure times.
+To listen to his compositions, he used to persuade Venkatesh's session musicians to play excerpts from his scores during their leisure time.